adrijapraveen19-code/adrijapraveen19-code/README.md

-# Hi, I'm Adrija! 👋🌱
+## Hi, There! 👋🌱

-🎓 Computer Science Engineering student at Sathyabama Institute of Science and Technology
+🎓 Computer Science Engineering student.
 💻 I enjoy turning ideas into small projects and learning by building.
 🤖 Currently exploring AI/ML, backend development, and software engineering.
 🐛 Balancing code, anime, deadlines, and the occasional meltdown.